brandoncc/docker-compose-wordpress-generator/README.md

    upload the new configuration.
 Then you can `docker-compose up -d` again, and Let's Encrypt should issue the certificate as usual.

+---

+Changing domains on an existing site can be problematic.
+For example:

+If you initially use: `example.com,a.example.com,b.example.com`

+and then change to: `example.com,a.example.com` (dropping `b.example.com`)

+The new cert will be located at `/etc/letsencrypt/live/example.com-0001/`

+The generator will not know this though, so it expects the cert to be located at `/etc/letsencrypt/live/example.com/`.

+The outcome is that the nginx config is written using the expected path, not the actual one.
+This means the application will continue using `/etc/letsencrypt/live/example.com/`, which is presumably a certificate that is going to expire.

 ## Contributions

 If you would like to contribute, please open a PR and provide a description of